Santiago Ascacíbar: Loan to Cremonese

 On 23 July 2022, Ascacíbar joined Serie A club Cremonese on loan with an option to buy.
 On 14 August he made his debut for the club in Cremonese's 3–2 Serie A loss to Fiorentina.

 Return to Estudiantes

 On 18 January 2023, Ascacíbar returned to Estudiantes on loan.
+On 26 May 2023, Hertha announced that the transfer was made permanent.

 International career

 He represented Argentina in the football competition at the 2016 Summer Olympics.
 He made his senior international debut for Argentina on 8 September 2018 in a 3–0 international friendly against the Guatemala national football team.
 With the U20 team, Argentina finished in 4th place at the 2017 South American Youth Championship, thus qualifying to the 2017 U20 FIFA World Cup.
 As the case at the Olympics which was held a year prior, Argentina did not make it past the group stage.